A service area shared between the A11 and the A14 on the Newmarket Bypass, with a subtle nod to the nearby racecourse.

 In 1997, the filling stations were rebranded to BP which they continue to trade as to this day.
 By 2003, BP had added their Wild Bean Café to both sides.
 In 2012, both filling stations gained M&S Simply Food stores.

 The eastbound Little Chef soldiered on alone until spring 2017 when Euro Garages purchased Little Chef and decided to close the restaurant later in the year.
 The site reopened in early 2018 as another Starbucks store to mirror the westbound side.
-In 2018, a Greggs store was added in a new extension to the back of the current building.
+A Greggs store was added in a new extension to the back of the current building in 2018.

 |Worsted (southbound only, 9 miles)|